markohautala/portfolio-project-2/README.md

 ## Credits

-- I have got inspiration from "Web Dev Simplified" från YouTube - they had a video on how to structure a quiz app and it has been really helpful in the process.of building my own in this project.
+- I have got inspiration from "Web Dev Simplified" from YouTube - they had a video on how to structure a quiz app and it has been really helpful in the process of building my own in this project.

 <hr>